Liaoliaoliaole/SDAQ-worker/README.md

            -s : Silent print, or with mode 'getinfo' print info at stdout in XML format -r : resize terminal.
 Used with mode 'measure'.
            -v : Address Verification.
 Used with mode 'setaddress'.
-           -l : Print a list of the available CAN-IF.
+           -l : Print a list of the available CAN-IFs.
            -f : Write/Read SDAQ info.
 Used with modes 'getinfo' 'setinfo'.
   -t <Timeout>: Discover Timeout (sec).
 (0 < Timeout < 20) default: 2 Sec.
   -S <Mode>   : Timestamp mode.
 (A)bsolute/(R)elative/(D)ate.